Want to see how a lapbook can be used as a way to foster writing?

-Joshua’s lapbook features what he learned about sharks, a passion of his.
-Teresa and I discussed what to do about spelling errors, etc., via email.
-The basic idea is to slowly develop the skill of self-editing (kids edit their own work) and I gave her strategies for how to foster that practice successfully.
+Joshua’s lapbook below features what he learned about sharks, a passion of his.
+Teresa and I had discussed what to do about spelling errors, etc., via email.
+The basic idea is to slowly develop the skill of self-editing (kids edit their own work) and I gave her strategies for how to nurture that practice successfully.
+Enjoy!

 This is for Joshua’s (10) September assignment – a mini report on Sharks.